 You can't, it's illegal guys.
 Losing a pet is an utterly traumatic and devastating event.
 However, don't let your grief lead you to mindlessly head to your deceased pet's favourite park with a shovel.

-According to the Yorkshire Post you can be fined up to £5,000 for breaching these rules so best bury the beast appropriately or find yourself grieving the loss of your pet and your rainy day fund, too.
+Yorkshire Post you can be fined up to £5,000 for breaching these rules so best bury the beast appropriately or find yourself grieving the loss of your pet and your rainy day fund, too.
+7 Having A Pigsty In Front Of Your House Tara Moore/DigitalVision/Getty Images

 "The place is a pigsty", said everyone's mum ever at least a gazillion times.
 Well you guys, if you were keeping an actual pigsty out front you'd be breaking the law.

-According to the Town Police Clauses Act of 1847 it's a criminal offence to have a pigsty in the front of your house, unless it's appropriately hidden.
+it's a criminal offence to have a pigsty in the front of your house, unless it's appropriately hidden.
+Town Police Clauses Act of 1847

 Which means if you have little piggies (or big ones) they need to be housed out back or in sheltered accommodation.
 Of all the laws this to me is the silliest because I mean how happy would you be if your neighbours had a load of cute piggies out the front?
 Just me?
 OK.